HBS-Urosystem/urosystem.kit2/cms/pages/indications/rutis.en.md

 published: true
 title: Recurring urinary tract infections (rUTIs)
 keywords: urinary tract infection, rUTI, intravesical, catheter, voiding, bacterial
 description: The local treatment of recurring urinary tract infections is performed with a catheter, but it can cause complications and be the source of infections, too.
-The UroDapter can overcome these issues.
+The UroDapter® can overcome these issues.
 menutitle: Urinary Tract Infections
 blocks:
   - id: indications/rutis